shellphish/ictf-website/index.md

 In addition, we will start publishing training content focused on high school teams, so that they can better prepare for the competition.

-We will make registration available through a Google Form as soon as possible.
-Please check this web page regularly.

 In the meanwhile, if you are interested in participating, please assemble a team!
 The only things you need are:
 * One or more persons